aarea51/choose-your-spider-man/README.md

 # choose-your-spider-man
-Who was the best spider-man?
+Which Spider-Man actor was the best one?

+## Motivation
+...